 Each framework plan focuses on a critical part of the community and provides supporting narrative, a descriptive map, and recommended objectives and strategies for achieving community goals.
-The seven framework plans are highlighted below with brief descriptions.
+The seven framework plans are highlighted below with brief descriptions and the names of corresponding maps.
 Subsequent pages detail each plan.